sandstorm-io/sandstorm/docs/developing/troubleshooting.md

 * [Ruby on Rails](raw-ruby-on-rails.md)
 * [Pure client apps](raw-pure-client-apps.md)

+## Finding grain logs

+To view the log for any given grain:

+- Open the grain in a web browser.

+- Look for a terminal icon labeled **Show Debug Log**, in the Sandstorm top bar.

+- Click it.

+Since each grain executes independently, each grain has its own log.
+This log collects stderr and stdout from the executable that launches within the grain.
+The vagrant-spk platform stacks should be sending log information to stderr, resulting in log messages successfully finding their way to the debug log.

+If you are launching custom processes within a Sandstorm app, make sure they log to stderr.

 ## Clicking a link in the app does not open the link

 Sandstorm apps cannot navigate the user away from the app.
 Therefore, app